 What is Business Process Automation (BPA)?

-Business process automation (BPA) refers to the use of software to minimize and enhance human effort within a specific business process.
-Since each process is composed of a series of tasks and workflows, the primary goal of BPA is to automate as many elements of the process as possible.
-According to researchers, 30% of work activities could be automated for over half of U.S. workers.
+Business process automation refers to the use of software to minimize and enhance human effort within a specific business process.
+Since each process is composed of a series of tasks and workflows, the primary goal of BPA is the automation of as many elements of the process as possible.
+According to one study, 30% of work activities could be automated for over half of U.S. workers.

 While BPA usually refers to one element of a process management strategy, it may also be used as a catchall that includes some specific types of automation.
 These include: